How to Find Financial Assistance

 Under Public Law 106-419, children born to women Vietnam veterans may be eligible for a monthly monetary allowance if they suffer from certain covered birth defects.
 VA identifies the birth defects as those that are associated with the service of the mother in Vietnam and resulted in permanent physical or mental disability.
 Level of disability will determine the monthly monetary amount.

 To apply you must complete form VA Form 21-0304, Application for Benefits For Certain Children of Vietnam Veterans with Disabilities.
-Link to the application page at: http://www.vba.va.gov/BLN/21/Topics/Women/Birth.htm For more information call: 1-800-820-1756
+Link to the program page at: https://www.publichealth.va.gov/exposures/agentorange/birth-defects/children-women-vietnam-vets.asp For more information call: 1-800-820-1756

 VA – Birth Defects Assistance – Health Care – Spina Bifida Health Care Program